 We used the UKPDS Outcomes Model, version 1.3 (Clarke, 2004) to estimate the lifetime clinical and economic effects of type 2 diabetes and its treatment.
-While the model is based on data collected entirely in the U.K., predictive equations from the study have been extensively validated against U.S.-based studies such as the Framingham Heart Study and the Wisconsin Epidemiology

-Study of Diabetic Retinopathy (Kothari, 2002).
-The model was developed in Microsoft Excel® (Microsoft Corp., Redmond, WA), and generates estimates of the incidence of major diabetes-related complications based on risk equations specific to certain demographic (e.g., age, race/ethnicity, BMI) and clinical (e.g., duration of diabetes, HbA1c, cholesterol) characteristics.
+While the model is based on data collected entirely in the U.K., predictive equations from the study have been extensively validated against U.S.-based studies such as the Framingham Heart Study and the Wisconsin Epidemiology Study of Diabetic Retinopathy (Kothari, 2002).
+The model was developed in Microsoft Excel[®] (Microsoft Corp., Redmond, WA), and generates estimates of the incidence of major diabetes-related complications based on risk equations specific to certain demographic (e.g., age, race/ethnicity, BMI) and clinical (e.g., duration of diabetes, HbA1c, cholesterol) characteristics.
+In order to more accurately reflect the natural history of type 2 diabetes, model extrapolations also allow for changes in baseline parameters over time; for example, HbA1c and lipid levels tend to rise as patients age (Clarke, 2004).
 Outcomes of interest in the model include: